-- Coordinated entry refers to a single place or process for people to access homelessness prevention, housing, and related services within a given COC. - TBRA grantees are strongly encouraged but not required to participate in coordinated entry and use any applicable coordinated entry procedures to evaluate client eligibility.
+- Coordinated entry refers to a single place or process for people to access homelessness prevention, housing, and related services within a given COC. - TBRA grantees are not required to participate in coordinated entry and use any applicable coordinated entry procedures to evaluate client eligibility.